君の闇私の光 (Your Dark My Light) © 2015 Gerald E Nigma

 He began to prepare for when Isaac comes out of meditation.
 He knew that he would be pretty famished after going through such an ordeal.
 He also laid out some fresh garments and a leather coat, which Agost had been working on since they met.
 It harnessed his weapons perfectly and seemed to be trimmed exactly to match Isaac’s body type.
 It was eerily perfect, as if Agost knew his measurements without even using measuring tape.
 Agost did have a natural talent for using his hands after all, so it’s not beyond Vincencio’s comprehension that his long time friend would possess such refined skills.

 Now that his brother is gone, he couldn’t imagine who or what could have bested him in combat.
-If these occurrences are any indication to what has transpired, then his brother would have been a a terrible disadvantage while having to protect his family.
-The sheer thoughts of how he must have suffered up to the end, gripped his heart as if it were being clamped and squeezed tightly.
+If these occurrences were an indication to what has transpired there, then his brother would have been at a terrible disadvantage while having to protect his family.
+The sheer thought of how he must have suffered up to the end, gripped his heart as if it were being held and squeezed tightly within a moving clamp.
 He began to have trouble breathing.
-The reality of his brother’s death must be starting to get a hold of him.
+The reality of his brother’s death must be starting to get a grip of him.
 Feelings of dread and remorse filled his heart.
 Why is this happening right now?

 ~ ~ ~

 Isaac woke up as if nothing has happened.
 He felt refreshed and ready to go.
 He looked around and found his uncle caught in some sort of daze.
 Isaac shook Vincencio, but he gave no response.
 He shook him again, a little harder and longer.
 Same as before.
 Nothing.